awsdocs/amazon-fsx-windows-user-guide/doc_source/managing-file-shares.md

     ```
 + **Modify a file share** – In the Shared Folders tool, open the context \(right\-click\) menu for the file share that you want to modify in the right pane, and choose **Properties**\.
 Modify the properties and choose **OK**\.
 + **Remove a file share** – In the Shared Folders tool, open the context \(right\-click\) menu for the file share that you want to remove in the right pane, and then choose **Stop Sharing**\.
+**Note**
+Removing file shares from the GUI is possible only you connected to **fsmgmt\.msc** using the DNS Name of the Amazon FSx file system\.
+If you connected using the IP address or DNS alias name of the file system, the **Stop Sharing** option won't work and the file share isn't removed\.

 ## Using PowerShell to Manage File Shares<a name="manage-file-shares-pwrshell"></a>